New 34.8C Scottish temperature record set in Borders - nearly 2C above previous high

 Worst affected was the secondary Edinburgh-Glasgow route via Shotts, while a 20mph limit was imposed on the line between Finnieston near the SEC and Hyndland in the west end of Glasgow for the rest of Tuesday to protect the overhead electric wires which power trains, which can sag in the heat.

-Network Rail, which runs the tracks said it typically introduced blanket speed restrictions on a line when local forecast air temperatures hit 35-36C, with rail temperatures often rising 20C above air temperatures.
+Network Rail, which runs the tracks, said it typically introduced blanket speed restrictions on a line when local forecast air temperatures hit 35C-36C, with rail temperatures often rising 20C above air temperatures.

 It said speed restrictions were introduced because slower trains exerted less force on tracks and reduced the risk of a rail buckling, which could cause a train to derail.